OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ![](docker-run.png "width=500")

-To deploy more than one instance of our container, we need to create a Docker [service](https://docs.docker.com/engine/reference/commandline/service) which uses [Docker Swarm](https://docs.docker.com/engine/swarm) as its orchestrator under the hood.
+To deploy more than one instance of our container, we need to create our Docker service.
+This uses [Docker Swarm](https://docs.docker.com/engine/swarm) as its orchestrator under the hood.

 :::warning
 **Docker Kubernetes Orchestrator**